 - The book doesn’t contain an extensive discussion of cause and effect reasoning, also known as causal reasoning.

 - The author recommends using Venn Diagrams (overlapping circles) for solving certain problems.
 Venn is simply too time-consuming and contains inherent assumptions that can lead you to miss problems.

 - The book uses a numerical system for classifying Logical Reasoning question types.
 Numerical classification systems force you to add two unnecessary levels of abstraction to your thinking process.
 For example, consider a question that asks you to “weaken” the argument.
 In a numerical question classification system, you must first recognize that the question asks you to weaken the argument, then you must classify that question into a numerical category (say, Type 10), and then you must translate Type 10 to mean “Weaken.”
 Literally, numerical classification systems force you to perform an abstract, circular translation of the meaning of the question, and the translation process is both time-consuming and valueless.

 - There are less than 300 pages that cover the Logical Reasoning section (not including practice tests).

 Logic Games Section (Analytical Reasoning)

-- The book discusses Family Tree games (these haven’t appeared on the LSAT in over 10 years).
+- The book discusses Family Tree games (these haven’t appeared on the LSAT since the 1980s).